 Paula Deacon is Clinical Lead of the IPOPS service at the Midlands Partnership NHS Foundation Trust.
 Paula is a champion of reforming governance from top to bottom in the MSK industry and has long been working on solutions to long-standing issues in this field.
 Together with her ‘Reforming Governance’ working group, she has produced a chapter of the Manifesto For Reform which proposed policies to hold clinicians and organisations accountable for their professional conduct.

-Paula will introduce the chapter in the morning session of day 2 and is joined by Sandra Harding of Physio Audit Liaison to invite scrutiny of the policies proposed.
+Paula will introduce the chapter in the morning session of day 2 and is joined by Sandra Harding of Physio Audit Ltd to invite scrutiny of the policies proposed.

 Sandra Harding is a Physiotherapist and cofounder of Physio Audit Ltd (PAL).
 Sandra has had an exemplary clinical and academic career in MSK and management which includes her attaining an MBA.
 In her last employed role she was instrumental in moving more than 50 sites towards a common goal which was to continually improve the quality of the service whilst growing the business and meeting all regulatory requirements.